-When the galley proof is ready, the Editorial Office will send the proof to the authors to check for its completeness.
+When the galley proof is ready, the editor will send it to the authors to check for completeness.
 Confirmation or comments from the authors must be given within 48 hours of receipt of the proof to avoid delays in the publication of the manuscript.
-Significant alterations to the text will not be entertained at this stage, and the authors are responsible for all statements made in their work, including changes made by the Editorial team and authorized by the corresponding author.
+Substantial changes to the text will not be considered at this stage.
+Authors are responsible for all statements made in their work, including changes made by the editorial team and approved by the corresponding author.

 Manuscripts without the approval of the galley proof by the authors and a completed Copyright Form will not be published.
-Once the author gives approval for publication, the Editorial Office will not be held responsible for any mistakes thereafter.
+Once the author approves publication, the Editorial Office will not be held responsible for any mistakes thereafter.
 No complimentary hard copy of the journal to authors is given.
 However, the soft copy of the article can be obtained from the journal’s webpage https://e-journal.unair.ac.id/IJTID/

 STATEMENTS, PERMISSIONS, AND SIGNATURES

-Designated authors should meet all four criteria for authorship in the IJTID Recommendations.
+Designated authors should meet all four criteria for authorship in the IJTID recommendations.
 Journal articles will not be published unless the signatures of all authors are received.
 The author statement form should be uploaded.
-Written consent of any cited individual(s) noted in acknowledgements or personal communications should be included.
+Written consent of any cited individual(s) noted in acknowledgments or personal communications should be included.

 Conflict of Interests

 All submissions to IJTID must include disclosure of all relationships that could be viewed as presenting a potential or actual conflict of interest.
 All authors must declare their interest and complete the declaration form.
 A completed declaration form should be uploaded, and the information about the conflict of interest must be stated in the article's body text.